haridev-v/geometry-first-fem/notes/chapter-3-weak-forms-as-operator-projections.md

 The operator matrix $K$ is also called the **stiffness matrix**.

+---

+## 3.10: Stiffness matrix as operator-induced geometry

 Just as the mass matrix in Chapter 2 encoded the geometry of the subspace, the stiffness matrix encodes:

 - geometry induced by the operator
 - energy norms
 - stability properties

-**Box statement (as in notes):**
+**Key insight:**

-> The mass matrix comes from expressing geometry in coordinates.
+> The mass matrix comes from expressing geometry in coordinates (as we saw earlier).
-> The stiffness matrix comes from expressing the operator induced geometry of the solution space in coordinates.
+> The stiffness matrix comes from expressing the *operator induced geometry* of the solution space in coordinates.

 ---